 This article assumes you’re not a user of Google Apps, and thus have few options for syncing your Google Calendar.

-There’s currently no way to properly sync your Google Calendar with Outlook, the Windows 8 Calendar app or Windows Live Mail.
-However, you can view your Google Calendar in these apps.
-To enable this open Google Calendar in a browser and then open calendar settings using the drop-down box (screenshot, below).
+However, you can view your Google Calendar in Outlook.
+Open Google Calendar in a browser and then open calendar settings using the drop-down box (screenshot, below).

 Now, go to Outlook.com and login.
 Go to your Calendar and click Import, located in the toolbar at the top of the screen.